FinnAngelo/FinnAngelo.github.io/_posts/2019-02-16-Get-StoredProc-fromEFCore.md

     public DbQuery<StoredProcResult> StoredProc { get; set; }
 }
 ```

+The `FromSql` method is an extention method on the `StoredProc` property of the `WhateverContext`, which is interesting.

 This is wonderfully concise, and note that _we don't have to do the mapping of the results to properties of the StoredProcResult object!
 Harrah!_